Josh Bell Player Props: Guardians vs. White Sox

 Josh Bell At The Plate

-- Bell has driven home a run in 37 games this year (39.4%), including more than one RBI in 9.6% of his games and producing three or more of his team's runs on one occasion..
+- In 38.9% of his games this season, Bell has driven in at least one run.
+In nine of those games (9.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored in 20 games this year (21.3%), including multiple runs in three games.
+- In 21 of 95 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.